 }

 }Use IaC Management Platforms: Use platforms like Scalr, Terraform Cloud, or Spacelift to add collaboration, policy enforcement, cost estimation, and enhanced auditability to your Terraform workflows.
+Our guide to selecting a Terraform Cloud alternative breaks down how Scalr, Spacelift, and the others compare on these capabilities.

 Implement Comprehensive Cost Management: Always run cost estimation tools in your CI/CD pipeline.
 Know what your infrastructure will cost before you deploy it.